 03Day 3: From Delhi to the Painted Havelis of Mandawa

-On arrival, stroll through Mandawa’s narrow, time-worn lanes, where every wall tells a story.
+Upon arrival, stroll through Mandawa’s narrow, time-worn lanes, where every wall tells a story.
 The frescoes depict mythological tales, royal scenes, and glimpses of daily life, reflecting the wealth and imagination of the traders who once flourished here.

-As evening descends, the town takes on a serene glow — lanterns light up the courtyards, and Mandawa’s calm pace offers a tranquil contrast to Delhi’s bustle, wrapping your day in a sense of timeless beauty and quiet reflection.
+As evening descends, the town takes on a serene glow — lanterns light up the courtyards, and Mandawa’s gentle pace offers a tranquil contrast to Delhi’s bustle, wrapping your day in a sense of timeless beauty and quiet reflection.

 04Day 4: Mandawa to Bikaner – Discovering the Desert Heritage & Camel Festival